redis/redis-doc/commands/cluster-set-config-epoch.md

 nodes eventually always move away from the state of having the same configuration epoch.

-So, using `CONFIG SET-CONFIG-EPOCH`, when a new cluster is created, we can assign a different progressive configuration epoch to each node before joining the cluster together.
+So, using `CLUSTER SET-CONFIG-EPOCH`, when a new cluster is created, we can assign a different progressive configuration epoch to each node before joining the cluster together.